 Can you relate with me here when Sinclair describes what this possible

 Marci Martha moment might look like?:

 “On this occasion, Martha broke big time.
 Can you see her here?
 She stands right in front of Jesus (‘when she went up to him,’ v.40).
 She towers over her sister, who is seated at his feet, listening to him.
 There she is, body rigid, arms like pokers at her side, fists tightly clenched, voice higher-pitched than usual.
 Then comes the explosion.
 It is a double complaint: one about Jesus (‘Lord, do you not care?’) and the other about Mary (‘My sister has left me to serve alone’—was she too uptight even to use her name?).
 And to make matters worse, she tells the Lord exactly what he ought to do about it (‘Tell her then to help me’)!”

-I give Martha credit in this scene because she spoke what was going on inside her out loud.
+I give Martha credit in this scene because she spoke about what was going on inside her out loud.
 I tend to keep things inside and let the sinful thinking ruminate in my mind.
-I'll go over and over it again and again—justifying my thoughts and actions.
-When I do this, I've just made the situation ten times worse, and I start to let bitterness set in.
+I’ll go over and over it again and again—justifying my thoughts and actions.
+When I do this, I’ve just made the situation ten times worse, and I start to let bitterness set in.

 I can find myself getting ready for company with a to-do list that keeps growing, and my husband can be sitting and relaxing in another room while I’m working away, so my heart is just agitated with him inside.
 “Doesn’t he see what needs to be done?
 Why isn’t he offering to help me?”

 Now, I need to let you know I am married to a godly, extremely helpful, compassionate man, but his domain isn’t the kitchen.
 It is my area.
 I also need to state I don’t tend to hang out in the garage.
 If I need to use the snowblower because he’s out of town, I’m the one pulling the directions out to try and figure it out.
 The garage is his domain.
 It is just how our home functions.